 Worse – many prospects ask for a proposal so they can use it as specification for the project that they can then use to shop around with your competitors.
 If you write this proposal, you’re in effect providing free Consultancy.

 If you want to continue writing proposals for work that you never win, then continue to do this.
-If you value your time, then let the prospect know that by uncovering the real reasons they’ve just asked for a proposal.
+If you value your time, and don’t want to give away free consultancy, then stop writing sales proposals and let the prospect know that by uncovering the real reasons they’ve just asked for a proposal.